hypar-io/Elements/README.md

 We couldn't find anything quite right.
 So we started building this.

 ## Design Principles
-- An `Element` is a uniquely identifely piece of a building system.
+- An `Element` is a uniquely identifiable piece of a building system.
 - Elements can contain references to other elements.
 Consider a Truss which is made of individual structural framing elements.
 - Elements can be instanced.
 The original element is considered the "base definition".
 An element instance contains a reference to the base element, a transform, and a name.
 - Elements is a C# library presently, but we expect that Element types will be used in other languages in the future.
 Therefore, we shouldn't rely on capabilities of C#, like attributes, to convey meaning of the types or their properties.
 - The core Element types will be defined in exactly the same way that third-party types will be defined.
 - It is possible that over time these types (ex: Beam, Column, Wall, etc.) are removed from the library and only made available as schemas from which user elements can be derived.

 ## Why Not Use IFC?
 In IFC, Revit, and other "BIM" applications, the building element ontology is fixed.
 If you want to introduce a new element which is key to your work process, you need to find the most closely matching category and put your element there.
 In Revit you might use the "Generic" category.
 In IFC you might use the `IFCBuildingElementProxy` type.
 This makes it very difficult for the recipient of a model to reason about the model semantically.
 Elements enables the user to create "first class" element types in the system.
 If you want to create a Curtain Wall Bracket, you simply create a class `CurtainWallBracket : Element` and users can search for your element by its defined type.